TWA DC-3 Cockpit 1930’s (World Airline Hist. Soc.)

 The basic theory of flying from range to range was straightforward: as a pilot crossed the country, he (which was nearly always the case in that era) would fly the outbound leg of one station out to its maximum range of 50 to 100 miles then tune the inbound leg of the next station.
+In some cases, an “M” type or airway marker was placed at points between stations where a frequency change needed to be made.
 The pilot would often need to fly a different heading from the actual airway to compensate for crosswind but the reference to the beam would assure the plane maintained a direct course.
-Fan markers would provide milestones to check progress against.
+Nearer to stations, fan markers would provide milestones to check progress against.
 The pilot would constantly have to adjust the headset volume as a station grew closer and louder, typically needing to lower the volume significantly just before the crossing.
 Suddenly, the volume would die off as the cone of silence was reached and, in many cases, a high-pitched Z marker confirmed passage.
 The signals would resume and fade again until the next range was tuned.
-Along the way, the pilot would receive regular updates of the weather ahead, and if equipped, could communicate with air traffic control.
-It worked well under optimal conditions but, as with any first-generation technology, there were many limitations:
+Along the way, the pilot would receive regular updates of the weather ahead, and if equipped, could communicate with ATC by relaying messages through an ACS called up on a range station as “Radio.”

 What follows below are actual sounds of what appears to match the Syracuse Range (Morse code identifier “SR” or “dot-dot-dot, dot-dash-dot”) in the 1950’s, in the waning days of LFR.
 These recordings were specifically made for pilot training by wiring a hi-fi recorder directly into the headset feed.
 They were generously provided by author Barry Schiff who owned the company that developed these educational materials, who is gratefully credited for these and other contributions under Resources.